Whiteheads Vs. Blackheads: Difference, Treatment & Prevention

 • Azelaic acid acts as a comedolytic, antimicrobial, and anti-inflammatory agent and helps reduce acne.
 However, it may also cause redness and burning sensations and irritate sensitive skin.

-• You may also try pore strips to reduce blackheads.
+• You may also try pore strips to treat blackheads on the chin.
 While they offer temporary relief, pulling out the sebaceous filaments, they are short lasting until the pore gets filled again in a span of 2-3 days.

 • You may try facial extraction to clear whiteheads and blackheads.
 Consult a trained dermatologist to undergo proper aseptic facial extraction.
 Medical facials like hydrafacials by trained therapists at nearby skin clinics is another effective way of tackling them.
 Trying this at home may injure the skin and cause scarring and pigmented spots.